 HTML5 – On the 13th April 2015, I became Doubleclick HTML5 Desktop Certified.
 The is a Google certification and is part of the Google Partner suite.
+You can find my HML5 advert on Bannersnack.
 Google Adwords Certification providing qualifications to agencies that must pass exams and other criteria to prove their technical expertise.

 What is HTML5?